Editorial advisory

 Water Verdict

-Gloucester County receives a below-average water quality assessment with a grade of D and a score of 42.9 out of 100.
+Gloucester County, Virginia receives a below-average water quality assessment with a grade of D and a score of 42.9 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+Separately, EPA ATTAINS assessments cover 152 water bodies in the county's watershed, with 72.4% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.

 Violation Context

-Gloucester County has recorded 3 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Gloucester County, Virginia show 3 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 26.9 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 17,760 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance